ROBOTIS-GIT/emanual/docs/en/edu/engineer/kit2_reference.md

 Download 3D printing files (STL) from the following table.

+**NOTE**: When printing out 3D model files, it is recommended to use under 10 % infill density, in order to decrease the weight of the robot.
+{: .notice}

 |             Model             | Download                                                                            |
 |:-----------------------------:|:------------------------------------------------------------------------------------|
 |          Parts List           | [ENG2_3D_Printing_Parts_List](https://www.robotis.com/service/download.php?no=1972) |